It's important to know that, when your child turns 16, they’ll have full control over their own medical care and information.

 These changes come into effect the moment your child turns 16, so control of their details passes to them as the clock strikes 12am on their 16th birthday.
 That’s also the time when their details stop being accessible via your online account.

 Don’t worry.
 They haven’t been deleted!
 All your child’s medical details, and any claims information they may have accumulated, will be transferred to a separate online account.
 This will be dormant, ready for your child to register and set up an online profile if they wish to.
-They’ll link their account to yours by using your membership number, so they’ll remain covered, and your membership will not be affected.
+They’ll link their account to yours by using your membership number, so they’ll remain covered under your plan, and your membership will not be affected.

 All they need to do is send us a signed Letter of Authority to confirm that they’re happy for us to share their medical details with you and talk to you about a claim.
 Once your child turns 16, they can set up their online account using their own email address and your AXA Health membership number.
 The Letter of Authority that we need will be available to download from the ‘Permissions’ section of their account, which can be found under ‘My Profile’ or ‘My Account’.
 They can fill it in digitally and upload it via their online account.
 This permission will remain in place until your child withdraws their consent.

-Alternatively, they can download the Letter of Authority here, print it off and send it to us at the address on the form.
+Alternatively, they can download the Letter of Authority below, print it off and send it to us at the address on the form.